pastahub/reset.py/README.md

 Active window title detection has not been added for mac yet.<br/>
 On linux Xlib is required.
 It can be installed with `pip3 install python3-xlib`<br/>
 Also make sure that settings.json is in the same directory as reset.py and that each option is correct.<br/>
-You also need to have atum and fast reset installed for Minecraf, both of which can be found [here](https://www.minecraftspeedrunning.com/public-resources/mods).<br/>
+You also need to have atum and fast reset installed for Minecraft, both of which can be found [here](https://www.minecraftspeedrunning.com/public-resources/mods).<br/>
 Then just run reset.py and start resetting.

 ## Settings: